vdct/ProjetDuMois/docs/DEVELOP.md

 - `OSM_URL`: OpenStreetMap instance to use (example `https://www.openstreetmap.org`)
 - `OSM_API_URL` : API OpenStreetMap instance to use (example `https://www.api.openstreetmap.org`)
 - `JOSM_REMOTE_URL`: address of the JOSM server to reach (example `http://localhost:8111`)
+- `OVERPASS_URL`: URL towards the interpreter of an Overpass-API instance to be used for missing members retrieval
 - `OSMOSE_URL`: Osmose instance to use (example `https://osmose.openstreetmap.fr`)
 - `NOMINATIM_URL`: instance of Nominatim to use (example `https://nominatim.openstreetmap.org`)
 - `MAPILLARY_URL`: Mapillary instance to use (example `https://www.mapillary.com`)